sunmayuan/COMP2113_GP_124/README.md

 Someday when a COMP2113 student was working with his terminal, some magical events occurred...

-So, the following instructions will regulate you to restore the situation and start a brand new adventure of your own.
+So, the following instructions will regulate you and help you start a brand new adventure of your own.

 In the beginning, you will find out some magical words shown on your screen.
-You should choose to [enter] this mysterious world and explore more or [refuse] it and continue to be a muggle, not knowing magic.
-Then someone will ask you about the [date] at that moment, based on that you will have a different experience.
-If the day you come in is odd, you will be [randomly] arranged based on the [date] of your arrival to have [lessons] in the magnificent and legendary Hogwarts castle.
+You should tell the wizard your [name] first!
+Then that wizard will ask you about your [birthday] which is very important, since based on that you will have your own [House] given by the sorting hat randomly.
+You will have [lessons] in the magnificent and legendary Hogwarts castle.
 Each [lesson] would have its unique stories.
 Also, you will be [tested] too.
-If that day is even, you will have some [field trip] inside or nearby the castle.
+Besides, you will have some [field trip] inside or nearby the castle.

 Along with magical life is your [magical power] and house [credits].
 Qualified [magical power] is the [requirement] of your graduation.
 However, if your house is [deducted] a certain amount of points by what you have done, you would have to [stop] your school life immediately.
 In this wonderful magical world, you will encounter various situations.
 You must use your bravery and knowledge to make proper choices, no matter in [tests] in class or something happens in the [field trip].
 The result of these events would influence the two measurements, [magical power] and house [points], we talked about before.
+It is also ok if you want to [quit] in the middle of the journey.
+We will always [remember] you and help you [restart] your study at where you leave.

-We are here waiting for your successful graduation!
+Hogworts will always be your home and we are here waiting for your successful graduation!

 Game rules: